boshyxd/robloxstudio-mcp/docs/forum-announcement.md

 **Connect AI assistants like Claude to your Roblox Studio projects**

-*20+ tools for project analysis, script editing, and bulk operations*
+*40 tools for project analysis, script editing, asset management, and bulk operations*

 </div>